kaltura/playkit-js-cast-receiver/docs/create-basic-receiver-app.md

 </body>
 ```

-Here is the minimum code for a receiver application using the without any customization (except of enter your partner and entry IDs in the proper places).
+The following is the minimum code for a receiver application without any customization (except for entering your partner and entry IDs in the proper places).
 You can copy and paste this script exactly as-is into your app to create the receiver app.

 ```html
 <!DOCTYPE html>